onderjan/machine-check-book/src/machine-check/ch2_properties.md

 +-------------------------------+
 ```

-Note that this property is not possible to verify using formal verification tools that use verification based on traditional Counterexample-based Abstraction Refinement. **Machine-check** can verify this property thanks to [the used Three-valued Abstraction Refinement framework](../under_the_hood/research.md).
+Notably, this property is not possible to verify using formal verification tools that use verification based on the traditional Counterexample-based Abstraction Refinement. **Machine-check** can verify this property thanks to [the used Three-valued Abstraction Refinement framework](../under_the_hood/research.md).